status-im/specs/docs/stable/1-client.md

 #### Why devp2p?
 Why not use libp2p?

-At the time the main Status clients were being developed, devp2p was the most mature.
+At the time Status developed the main Status clients, devp2p was the most mature.
 However, in the future libp2p is likely to be used, as it'll provide us with multiple transports, better protocol negotiation, NAT traversal, etc.